KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 The next character prediction uses the current autocomplete suggestions to predict which keys that are more likely to be tapped next.
 This information is used by ``KeyboardView`` to slightly increase the tap area of more probable keys, to reduce the risk of typing error.

-You can disable next-character predictions with the ``AutocompleteContext`` ``AutocompleteContext/Settings-swift.struct/isNextCharacterPredictionEnabled`` setting.

 ### Next Word Prediction (BETA)